 Kevin Zheng (M.P.H.
 '20)

 Please note that only one Yale library user can view an item in the emulation platform at a time.
 If a patron tries to open an item that is already open in another user's browser, the emulation platform will display an error message.
-Patrons must please wait and try again to view the item in emulation once the other user has ended their session (sessions are automatically ended after a certain length of time).
+Patrons must please wait and try again to view the item in emulation once the other user has ended their session (sessions are automatically ended after ten minutes).
 If your session times out, you will need to start a new emulation session.

 Clicking on the emulation window will capture your mouse and keyboard input to the emulated computer - press "Esc" at any point during the session to free your mouse and keyboard to interact with your own computer again.

 This menu appears at the top of the emulation window:

 Restarts the entire emulation session - may be helpful for fixing or troubleshooting a crashed emulation.

 Some catalog items may contain multiple discs (e.g. an encyclopedia program with contents spread over 3 or 4 CD-ROMs).
 The user can click this button to switch which disc is loaded in the emulator, comparable to ejecting and loading different CD-ROMs into the drive on a physical computer.